txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ## Modifications
 * Display unread gmail messages count
 * Current weather temp and conditions
-* Calendar events from web ical
+* Calendar events from public web ical
+* Hide clock and status info on kb/mouse movement
+* Show login/password Ui on kb/mouse movement
+* Enlarged user avatar and font
+* Removed virtual keyboard, battery status

 An attempt to get an android type lockscreen <br/>
 Or what i learned using linux for 2 years.
 Skill level - Advanced <br/>